 Autumn (September to November):

-Autumn in Turkey sees similar temperatures and climates to spring, making it an equally perfect time to plan your Turkey itinerary.
+Autumn in Turkey sees similar temperatures and climates to spring.
+This makes it an equally perfect time to plan your Turkey itinerary.

 Winter (December to February):